yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/instance-tags.md

 showAsideToc: true
 ---

 The instances created on a cloud provider can be assigned special metadata to help manage, bill or audit the resources.
-On AWS they referred to as
+On AWS, they referred to as
 [instance tags](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html).
 We provide a way to create and edit these from the
 YugaWare universe dashboard.